dbushale-spec/IT-Home-Lab/Project-01-Action-Directory-Lab/README.md

 ### What I Learned
 I learned that Organizational Units (OUs) are used to logically organize Active Directory objects.
 OUs allow administrators to group users and computers by department and simplify management, delegation, and Group Policy deployment.

+## Step 8 - Create Users
+### What I Did
+Created user accounts within the IT, HR, and Finance Organizational Units and verified that each account appeared correctly in Active Directory Users and Computers.
+### What I Learned
+I learned that user accounts can be organized within Organizational Units (OUs) to reflect departmental structures.
+This makes user administration easier and allows administrators to apply permissions, policies, and management tasks to specific groups of users.

 ---

 ## Screenshots / Evidence